techiediaries/techiediaries/_posts/2020/angular-9/2019-03-09-angular-django-formdata-multiple-file-upload-tutorial.md

 ---
 layout: post
-title: "Multiple File/Image Upload with Django, Angular 7 and FormData"
+title: "Multiple File/Image Upload with Django 3, Angular 9 and FormData"
 image: "images/content/angular-by-example-httpclient-get.png"
-excerpt: "Throughout this tutorial, we'll see how you can implement multiple file upload in Django and Django REST Framework with a step by step example.
-Our application will expose an /upload endpoint that accepts POST requests that contain the file posted with a multipart/form-data content type using FormData.
-For the frontend, we'll be using Angular 7 to create a simple interface that allows the user to select multiple files and upload them to the server via POST requests and FormData." tags : [ python , django , angular, angular-9-httpclient-examples, angular-fullstack-examples, angular-9-formdata-examples, angular-9-tutorials ]
+excerpt: "Throughout this tutorial, we'll see how you can implement multiple file upload in Django 3.
+We'll be using Angular 9 to create a simple interface that allows the user to select multiple files and upload them to the server via POST requests and FormData"
+date: 2020-02-14
+tags : [ python , django , angular, angular-9-httpclient-examples, angular-fullstack-examples, angular-9-formdata-examples, angular-9-tutorials ]
 author: omar
 ---

-In the [previous tutorial](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/) we have seen how to implement file uploading in Django and Angular 7.
+In the [previous tutorial](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/) we have seen how to implement file uploading in Django and Angular 9.
 In this tutorial, we'll see how to implement multiple file uploading.

-It's recommended that you start from the previous tutorial to see detailed steps of how to create a django project, how to install Angular CLI and generate a new Angular 7 project along with services and components as we won't cover those basics in this part.
+It's recommended that you start from the previous tutorial to see detailed steps of how to create a django project, how to install Angular CLI and generate a new Angular 9 project along with services and components as we won't cover those basics in this part.

+## Cloning Angular 9 Django Upload App

 If you don't want to follow the steps from the previous part, you first need to get the project we've built.
 Open a new terminal and run the following command: